The Song of the Cell

 An Exploration of Medicine and the New Human

-In the late 1600s, a distinguished English polymath, Robert Hooke, and an eccentric Dutch cloth-merchant, Antonie van Leeuwenhoek look down their hand-made microscopes.
-What they see introduces a radical concept that sweeps through biology and medicine, touching virtually every aspect of the two sciences, and altering both forever.
+In the late 1600s, a distinguished English polymath, Robert Hooke, and an eccentric Dutch cloth-merchant, Antonie van Leeuwenhoek, look down their hand-made microscopes.
+What they see introduces a radical concept that alters both biology and medicine forever.
 It is the fact that complex living organisms are assemblages of tiny, self-contained, self-regulating units.
-Our organs, our physiology, our selves - hearts, blood, brains - are built from these compartments.
-Hooke christens them "cells".
+Our organs, our physiology, our selves, are built from these compartments.
+Hooke christens them 'cells'.

-The discovery of cells -and the reframing of the human body as a cellular ecosystem - announced the birth of a new kind of medicine based on the therapeutic manipulations of cells.
-A hip fracture, a cardiac arrest, Alzheimer's dementia, AIDS, pneumonia, lung cancer, kidney failure, arthritis, COVID pneumonia - all could be re-conceived as the results of cells, or systems of cells, functioning abnormally.
-And all could be perceived as loci of cellular therapies.
+The discovery of cells announced the birth of a new kind of medicine.
+A hip fracture, a cardiac arrest, Alzheimer's, AIDS, lung cancer - all could be re-conceived as the results of cells, or a cellular ecosystem, functioning abnormally.
+And all could be treated by therapeutic manipulations of cells.

 Daily Telegraph